MinseokKim0813/Webscraping/ETHICS.md

 We recognize that responsible data collection is key to maintaining ethical standards in web scraping.
 By adhering to the following principles:

-- Respecting the `robots.txt` and terms of service of the websites we scrape
 - Limiting our requests to reduce the load on the website's infrastructure
 - Scraping only once, ensuring minimal impact on the website's resources
 - Avoiding any collection of sensitive or personal information